kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 - `make wp-qualif` re-runs qualif tests; no new cache entry is created, though.
 - `make wp-qualif-env` prints the environment variables for wp-qualif.
-- `make wp-qualif-update` re-runs and create missing cache entries.
+- `make wp-qualif-update` re-runs and creates missing cache entries.
 - `make wp-qualif-upgrade` creates missing cache entries _and_ updates test scripts if necessary.
 - `make wp-qualif-push` commits and pushes all new cache entries to the GitLab repository.
 - `make wp-qualif-status` displays a very short git status of your local wp-cache.